Criticality and Rigidity of Dissipative Discrete Time Crystals in Solids: Phase transition and criticality

 where we have used $\beta(M_0)\neq0$.
 In the two limits of $\tau\to0$ and $\infty$, the $k$-photon processes ($k\neq0$) in $G(M_0)$ are negligible because the photon energy exceeds the bath spectral cutoff in $\tau\to0$ and the photon energy vanishes in $\tau\to\infty$.
 Therefore, using the KMS condition~\eqref{eq:KMS}, Eq.~\eqref{eq:M0SCE} reduces to the well-known equilibrium self-consistent equation in these limits:

 This is why $T_c$ approaches the equilibrium one ($T_c=1$) in Fig.~\ref{fig:4tran}(a) and consistent with the intuition that the memory effect is not relevant when $\tau\to0$ and $\infty$.
-In contrast, for the medium $\tau$ comparable with the memory time $\sim O(1/\Lambda)$, those $k$-photon processes dominate to disturb the system significantly, destroying the DTC.
+In contrast, for the intermediate $\tau$ comparable with the memory time $\sim O(1/\Lambda)$, those $k$-photon processes dominate to disturb the system significantly, destroying the DTC.

 The profiles of $G(M_0)$ for representative parameters are depicted in Fig.~\ref{fig:GM}, where $y=M_0$ and $y=G(M_0)$ are plotted, and the intersections between them correspond to the solutions of Eq.~\eqref{eq:M0SCE}.
 Although there is only one intersection at $M_0=0$ in the normal phase (blue curve), there are three intersections at $M_0=0,\pm m$ in the DTC phase (green curve).
 In the DTC phase, the intersections at $M_0=\pm m$ correspond to the $\mathbb{Z}_2$ symmetry-broken state whereas one at $M_0=0$ is the symmetry-unbroken state that is unstable.
+At the critical point, the two curves, $y=M_0$ and $y=G(M_0)$, are tangent at the origin (orange curve).